Acute Hemolytic Transfusion Reaction (Blood Transfusion Reactions) in cats

 Blood tests are crucial to confirm hemolysis.
 A complete blood count typically shows anemia and possibly an increase in white blood cells.
 Blood chemistry may show elevated bilirubin levels and other signs of organ stress.

-A direct Coombs test can be performed to detect antibody on the surface of red blood cells.
+A direct Coombs test can be performed to detect antibodies on the surface of the red blood cells.
 This test can help confirm immune-mediated hemolysis.

 Therapy

-Supporting vital functions is crucial.
-This includes stabilizing circulation by administering intravenous fluids and monitoring heart and respiratory functions.
-If necessary, medications can be given to support circulation or control Convulsions.
+Supporting the vital functions is crucial.
+This includes stabilizing the circulation by administering intravenous fluids and monitoring heart and respiratory functions.
+If necessary, medications can be administered to support circulation or to control convulsions.

 In some cases, corticosteroids may be used to suppress the immune response, although their effectiveness in acute transfusion reactions is controversial.
-A re-transfusion with compatible blood may be necessary to treat anemia, but only after careful blood type determination and cross-matching.
+A repeat transfusion with compatible blood may be necessary to treat the anemia, but only after careful blood typing and cross-matching.

 Prognosis and follow-up care